bcit-ltc/infrastructure-documentation/docs/0_for-developers/semantic-versioning.md

 # Semantic versioning

-The pipelines uses [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/) to analyze commit messages and determine if a new git tag should be created.
+The pipelines use [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/) to analyze commit messages and determine if a new git tag should be created.

+## Semver keywords

 To use automatic [semver tagging](https://semver.org/), add any of the following to your commit messages: